Software-Engineering-Group-UP/RSE-UP/chapters/welcome.md

 ## Acknowledgements

 This book was created on basis of the book 'Research Software Engineering with Python: Building Software that Makes Research Possible', that was created by:
-Damien Irving and Kate Hertweck and Luke Johnston and Joel Ostblom and Charlotte Wickham and Greg Wilson.
+Damien Irving, Kate Hertweck, Luke Johnston, Joel Ostblom, Charlotte Wickham and Greg Wilson.
 The online version can be found [here!](https://third-bit.com/py-rse/index.html)